Kinyugo/consistency_models/README.md

 with torch.no_grad():
     samples = consistency_sampling_and_editing(
-        model, # student model or any trained model torch.randn((4, 3, 128, 128)), # used to infer the shapes
+        student_model, # student model or any trained model torch.randn((4, 3, 128, 128)), # used to infer the shapes
         sigmas=[80.0], # sampling starts at the maximum std (T) clip_denoised=True, # whether to clamp values to [-1, 1] range